Gwgjnr/ms-2-Friends-Quiz/README.md

 ### **Future Features**

+- Add a multiplayer option so you can play against your friend and see how knows more.

+- Add a share score feature so people can brag about their score and promote the site on social media.

 ## **Technologies Used**

 ### **Languages Used**

 - [HTML5](https://en.wikipedia.org/wiki/HTML#:~:text=The%20HyperText%20Markup%20Language%2C%20or,displayed%20in%20a%20web%20browser.)

-  - The language used to give the site its main structure and all necessary features.
+  - The language used to give the site structure.

 - [CSS3](https://en.wikipedia.org/wiki/CSS)

-  - The language used to give the application its visual effects including the font, color and layout etc.
+  - The language used to style the visual effects including the font, color and layout etc.

 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)

-  - The language used to implement the site's interactive features, allow the users to be interactive and make actions during their visit.
+  - The language used to implement the site's interactive features, allow the user to take actions throughout their vist to the site.

 ### Frameworks, Libraries & Programs Used